Read these free PH history books before your next quiz bee | Lifestyle.INQ

 “Philippine History Source Book” by various authors

 Looking for a thick pile of sources for your next humanities paper?
-Thank the National Commission of Culture and the Arts (NCCA) for the RRL assist.
+Thank the National Commission of Culture and the Arts for the RRL assist.
 In 2021, they released the free version of an e-book that spans events from the pre-Spanish period to post-war Philippines, providing different materials like inaugural addresses, executive orders, and personal letters, among others.
 A collaborative work by members of the academe, this collection of primary and secondary sources is a trip to the Filipiniana section in itself.

-Read it for free after completing this survey.
+Read it for free after completing this survey

 “A Question of Heroes” by Nick Joaquin